- SUSTAINABLE INFRASTRUCTURE

-GIZ has been implementing activities in Madagascar on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) since 1982.
-A total of 123 Malagasy and 32 German or international experts are currently working there.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Madagascar on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) since 1982.
+GIZ currently employs some 160 local and 45 international staff in-country.

-Environmental policy, protection and sustainable management of natural resources
+- Conservation and sustainable use of natural resources

 Madagascar’s forests face major threats, with a continuous decline in forest cover.
 GIZ is assisting the Government and municipalities in reversing this trend.
 With a new forestry policy, the National Environmental Action Plan (PNAE), land use plans and the development of value chains for products such as honey and tourism, around 630,000 hectares of forest and protected areas are now being managed in a more efficient and sustainable manner.